Skip to main content

 AnthropicClaude 3 Opus, Sonnet, HaikuLong context, nuanced responses

 Start with GPT-4o or Claude 3 Sonnet for the best balance of quality and speed.
-Optimize later if needed.
+For image generation, use gpt-image-1.

 Temperature